elastisys/compliantkubernetes/docs/adr/0003-push-metrics-via-influxdb.md

 ## Pros and Cons of the Options

-Both Thanos and Cortex seems worthy protect to replace InfluxDB.
+Both Thanos and Cortex seems worthy projects to replace InfluxDB.
 At the time of this writing, they were both having CNCF Incubating status.
 The two projects feature a healthy collaboration and are likely to merge in the future.

 However, right now, migrating away from InfluxDB feels like it adds more cost than benefits.
 We will reevaluate this decision when InfluxDB is no longer sufficient for our needs.